 RMIT provides automatic storage space through your RMIT drive and in Cloudstor+.
+Clourstor is a useful tool for collaboration between researchers at the pre-publication stage of data collection.
 Here's a quick guide to some of the IT options available to Researchers at RMIT.
 It includes information about how to easily provide access to the data for your research team or other collaborators.

 ITS also provides advice on options for collaborating on data.

 When you are off campus you can access data saved at RMIT using mydrive.rmit.edu.au

 In some circumstances - such as remote fieldwork - it may not be possible to store data on RMIT infrastructure.
 If so, you should take steps to protect the research data.